-If you have a stack of leftover games from 2019, you better start finishing them soon, because 2020 is bringing several enormous new releases, despite all eyes being on the holiday season when the PlayStation 5 and Xbox Series X launch.
+If you have a stack of leftover games from 2019, you better start finishing them soon, because 2020 is bringing several enormous new releases, despite all eyes being on the holiday season when the PlayStation 5 and Xbox Series X will launch.
 New entries in long-running franchises will launch, including some that we haven’t seen in over a decade, and completely original games will also release from major studios.
-We suggest you start saving your money, because your wallet is in for some pain.
+We suggest you start saving your money because your wallet is in for some pain.
 These are our most anticipated games of 2020.

 Marvel’s Avengers (Xbox One, PS4, PC, Stadia — September 4)

 An action-adventure game starring the Avengers, including Iron Man, Captain America, the Hulk, Black Widow, Thor, and more, Marvel’s Avengers is set after a tragic event led to the organization being disbanded, but a new threat necessitates its revival.
 It will focus on linear, narrative-driven gameplay as part of the single-player component.
 Alongside traditional campaign content, there will also be a live service element that supports cooperative play.

 Tony Hawk’s Pro Skater 1 + 2 (PS4, Xbox One, PC — September 4)

 Reliving games from our childhoods is a new trend with video games, and the next one is a collection many are excited for.
 Tony Hawk’s Pro Skater 1 + 2 will contain remakes of the two original games from the PS1 era, in one complete package.
 Somehow, Activision managed to secure most of the songs from the beloved games, as well as a full roster of skaters for us to enjoy.
 Don’t forget to pre-order to gain access to the nostalgic Warehouse Demo — available on August 14th.

 Crash Bandicoot 4: It’s About Time (PS4, Xbox One, PC — October 2)